-Students may complete the designation form by accessing their Merlin account, selecting the Emergency Contact Information link and completing the applicable fields for the Emergency Mental Health Contact.
+Students may complete the designation form by accessing the student's Merlin account, selecting the Emergency Contact Information link and completing the applicable fields for the Emergency Mental Health Contact.

 Please note that the College reserves the right to contact any emergency contact person (including parents or legal guardians) as required or permitted by law.